 B. Beatrice Webb House, a post-war housing block built in 1953 on the corner of a bomb-damaged terrace, within the Driffield Road Conservation Area.

-C. The post-war Ranwell Estate. built in an area cleared from its 19th Century housing from the 1960s.
+1960s.
 It includes blocks and maisonettes of 2-3 storeys and three 22-storey towers built in 1969.